 Whether it be cleaning counters, filing papers, stacking dishes, or washing our hands repeatedly, we all have obsessions and compulsions.
 Many people turn to the practice of Zen Buddhism to learn how to manage their obsessions and compulsions.
 Zen Buddhism attracts people with obsessions and compulsions because it offers a very specific system of practicing meditation.
 This makes sense.
-One of the reasons I began my journey with meditation 25 years ago was for this exact reason.
+One of the reasons I began my meditation journey 35 years ago was to address this exact issue.
 My obsessions and compulsions controlled my life.
 I desperately needed to change the way my mind organized and processed life.
 At the core of addiction, obsessions and compulsions can rule an addict’s mind and behavior.
 Who wants to be controlled by their obsessions and compulsions?
 This is what attracted me to meditation.
 I wanted relief from my obsessions and compulsions.

 Jack Nicholson – Obsessions and Compulsions: Zen Buddhism